TIMMYG Studios

 },

-• isPersistent alerts stay active until manually cleared
+• isPersistent keeps alert until manually cleared

-• toneOnly alerts play sound without visual notification
+• toneOnly plays sound without visual notification

 Custom Tones Configuration